reidrac/dan64/storage/README.markdown

 that is probably not usable.

 Also the device used to record the audio out may not register enough volume level so it can be read back by the microcomputer.
+You can also try reducing the value of R3.